Legendary German striker Gerd Mueller dead at 75

 "His achievements are unmatched to this day and will forever be part of the great history of FC Bayern and all of German football," Kahn added.

-With the West German national team, Mueller won the 1972 European championships and the World Cup on home soil in 1974, scoring the winning goal in the final in Munich against the Netherlands.
+With West Germany, Mueller won the 1972 European Championship and the World Cup on home soil in 1974, scoring the winning goal in the final in Munich against the Netherlands.

-After his career, he stayed with the club for a long time as a coach for the youth teams.
+After his career, he stayed with the club for a long time as a youth team coach.

 JOIN OUR PULSE COMMUNITY!